Vaccinology and Immunology Research Trials Unit (VIRTU)

 The Vaccinology and Immunology Research Trials Unit (VIRTU), within the Discipline of Paediatrics, has been involved in immunisation research since 1997.

-The Department of Paediatrics at the Women's and Children's Hospital (WCH) is involved in research projects aimed at improving the health of all individuals.
-VIRTU is recognised nationally and internationally for excellence in clinical trial conduct.
-The multidisciplinary group includes doctors, nurses, scientists and research staff who all specialise in immunisation research.
+Led by 2022 SA Australian of the Year Prof Helen Marshall AM, VIRTU is recognised nationally and internationally for conducting clinical trials to an excellent standard.
+The multidisciplinary group includes doctors, nurses, scientists and research staff who specialise in immunisation research.
 Clinical trials carried out within the unit include licensed vaccines, new vaccines and combination vaccines.
 VIRTU is part of the WCH, a facility of the Women's and Children's Health Network and is affiliated with the University of Adelaide.

 VIRTU conducts trials to develop safe and effective vaccines that can be introduced into the community to prevent many childhood diseases, leading to improvement in children's overall health and wellbeing.
 Doctors, nurses and scientists are collaborating and working hard in the fight against infectious diseases.

 Preventative medicines such as vaccines are taken for granted today – they are all thanks to important research discoveries of the past.
 It is through vital research that major breakthroughs have occurred in preventing and eradicating debilitating diseases.
 Together we can make a difference in improving health for everyone.